Turun Palloseura: History

 Before season 2007, TPS hired famous Finnish striker Mixu Paatelainen as their manager.
-In his guidance TPS won bronze and so ended their ten years medalless run.
+In his guidance TPS won bronze, ending their ten-year medalless run.
 After the end of season Paatelainen left for Scottish club Hibernian FC in early January 2008.
 Quickly TPS hired heralded Finnish manager Martti Kuusela.
 However Kuusela didn't get the best out of his squad and was fired mid September 2008.
 Overall TPS ended sixth in Veikkausliiga.
-So again, TPS have to get a new manager, their third in as many seasons.
+So again, TPS had to get a new manager, their third in as many seasons.
 This time they picked Pasi Rautiainen.
+The CEO also changed next year as Jakonen moved on to Finnish FA and a former sporting director Marco Casagrande was named the new CEO.

 In recent years, TPS has had the highest average attendance in Veikkausliiga but it has suffered from a poor rental agreement with Veritas Stadion.
 This has led TPS for planning to build their own stadium in Nummi.
 They also considered the possibility of using the Paavo Nurmi Stadion as their home ground, but these plans faced scheduling problems with Athletics competitions and were scrapped.
 Both Turku based teams however played few games at the Paavo Nurmi Stadion during 2014 season when the Veritas Stadion was under maintenance.
 After relegation TPS changed their home venue to the Urheilupuiston yläkenttä, which is close to the Paavo Nurmi Stadion in the Turku Sports Park, but is not eligible to be used in the Veikkausliiga.
 Future plans for home ground development have not been made public.

 TPS returned to the Veikkausliiga for the 2018 season, winning the Ykkönen title on 21 October 2017 with a 1–1 draw against Honka.
 However, after the 2018 season, TPS was again relegated to Ykkönen, after finishing second-to-last in the league and losing the two-leg play-off against Kokkolan Pallo-Veikot (KPV), the Ykkönen runner-up.
 Since the 2018 season, TPS plays all home games at Veritas Stadion.

+During 2020–2022, the club's former manager Mika Laurikainen worked as a sporting director.
+He named himself the first team's head coach for the 2023 Ykkönen season.

+The club's former homegrown player Lukas Hradecky had been a minority shareholder of the club.
+In mid-August 2024, it was announced that Hradecky had increased his share and is currently one of the club's majority owners.
+In late August, the club's former player Kasper Hämäläinen was named the new sporting director.

+Due to economic troubles, head coach Miika Nuutinen left the club in January 2025 after serving one season in the position.
+Subsequently a Spanish coach Ivan Piñol was named the new manager for the 2025 Ykkösliiga season.